pcsaito/Flowter/README.md

 		}
 }
  ```

+Add the steps always to the same Flowter object.
+If you want chain steps, keep the reference to the returned FilledFlowters and use it to add more steps or finish the flow.

 ### Code reusage
 You can and should use the same controllers that is already used elsewhere in your App outside a flow!